 First, the risk that the Bank of England may need to raise the bank rate further – due to persistent underlying domestic inflationary pressures – increases the risks of a significant decline in house prices.
 This would also lead to negative spillover effects across both the housing market and the wider economy.

-At present, the market is expecting the interest rate to peak at 5.75% by year end, compared with 4.75% in the .
+At present, the market is expecting the interest rate to peak at 5.75% by year end, compared with 4.75% in the Bank of England’s Monetary Policy Report on 11 May.
 The Bank argues that around two-thirds of the impact of the previous increases in interest rates is yet to materialise, therefore further rate hikes (in addition to the impact yet to unfold) would worsen the situation.

 An alternative view is that the worrying economic outlook has reduced the risk appetite of lenders.
 This, in turn, has helped to prevent the build-up of systemic risk and therefore large-scale disruption in the housing market, particularly as house servicing costs rise.